- What is it?

 To make a diagnosis, your health care professional will begin by reviewing your medical history.
 He or she will ask you specific questions about your symptoms, treatments you may have already tried, your menstrual cycle, feminine hygiene, sexual history, previous medical problems or surgeries, as well as any medications you use (including over-the-counter medicines).
 You should also discuss any difficulties you have using tampons or having sexual intercourse.
 Your health care provider will then do a pelvic exam and carefully inspect your vulva.
 He or she may order blood tests and/or take a sample of discharge from your vagina to check for yeast or other infections that could be causing your symptoms.

 Your doctor may use a large magnifying instrument (called a colposcope) to take a closer look at the vulvar skin.
-While there may be redness and inflammation, vulvar skin usually appears normal despite the occurrence of pain.
+While there may be redness and inflammation, vulvar skin usually appears normal in women with vulvodynia, despite the occurrence of pain.
+Any abnormal appearing areas may need biopsy to rule out other disorders.

 Describing Your Pain